-- 1. Consider establishing a Farmers Market to promote local agriculture and goods. - 2.
-Create an "Agritourism Guide" brochure identifying Agritourism businesses and attractions with their descriptions and locations within the Town. - 3.
+- 1. Consider establishing a Farmers Market to promote local agriculture and goods while serving as a means to improve access to fresh produce for residents, as an attraction for visitors to the Town, and to provide a financial benefit for the merchants. - 2.
+Create an "Agritourism Guide" brochure identifying Agritourism businesses and attractions with descriptions of products or services offered and map these locations within the Town. - 3.
 Create a webpage supporting the Town's Agritourism directory. - 4.
-Distribute Town Agritourism brochures to area hotels, motels, businesses, tourism offices, and also have it available for downloading on website.
+Distribute Town Agritourism brochures to area hotels, motels, businesses, tourism offices, and also have it available for downloading on the website.